 Concerning automobiles and auto parts, an investigation report including recommendations to the President from the Secretary of Commerce was submitted in February 2019.
-In accordance with Presidential proclamations issued on May 17, 2019, the President instructed the USTR to negotiate with the EU and Japan to address national security threats on the grounds that automobile imports from those countries threat to impair the U.S. national security.
-However, although November 2019 was the deadline, the U.S. has not yet made any decisions on appropriate measures.
+In accordance with Presidential proclamations issued on May 17, 2019, the President instructed the USTR to negotiate with certain countries, including the EU and Japan, to address national security threats on the grounds that automobile imports from those countries threat to impair the U.S. national security.
+However, although the negotiation deadline in November 2019 had passed,. the U.S. has not yet made any decisions on specific measures.